amirkiaml/amirkiaml/README.md

 You can learn more about DeepAnalytic by checking out its dedicated repository, found [here](https://github.com/amirkiaml/DeepAnalytic).

-### 🔍 SQL End-to-End Projects
-Before and during my Data Science bootcamp at BrainStation, I carried out several end-to-end data analysis projects using SQL.
-Currently, I'm preparing the projects before making them available to the public.
-Please stay tuned and follow [this](https://github.com/amirkiaml/SQL-projects) repository for updates in the near future.

-### 📉 Data Visualization and Dashboarding
-Before and during my Data Science bootcamp at BrainStation, I carried out a few end-to-end data visualization projects and created dashboards using Tableau.
-Currently, I'm preparing the projects before making them available to the public.
-Please stay tuned and follow [this](https://github.com/amirkiaml/Data-Visualization) repository for updates in the near future

 ## 📚 Books

 I recently published a book on the mathematics of data science -- *No Bullshit Math for Data Science*.